 A STA affiliated with an MLD shall not use the nondynamic fragmentation procedure described in

 10.4 (MSDU, A-MSDU, and MMPDU fragmentation).

+If EFP is negotiated, fragmentation procedures as described in 10.4 (MSDU, A-MSDU, and MMPDU fragmentation) are performed by an affiliated STA on a negotiated link.